July 30, 1992

 After retiring, Arad coaches the Israeli judo team at the 2000 Olympics in Sydney.
 She serves as a TV commentator for judo matches.

 Arad’s international success inspires other Israeli judokas and female athletes.
-Through the 2016 Olympics, five of Israel’s nine medals have come in judo, including two at the 2016 Rio Olympics: Yarden Gerbi in the women’s half-middleweight (Israel’s second medal for a woman) and Or Sasson in the men’s heavyweight.
-No other Israeli has won an Olympic silver, and only one, Gal Fridman in men’s sailboarding in 2004, has earned a gold medal.
+Through the 2020 Olympics in Tokyo, six of Israel’s 13 medals have come in judo, including two at the 2016 Rio Olympics: Yarden Gerbi in the women’s half-middleweight (Israel’s second medal for a woman) and Or Sasson in the men’s heavyweight.
+Israel takes the bronze in the team judo event in Tokyo.
+Arad’s medal remains the only silver won by an athlete representing Israel.